 My favourite thing about Fab Café is that pretension is left at the door – this place is all about the fun rather than the frills.
 Wallflowers will be tempted to cut some rug after a beer or two by Fab’s infamously great music, with indie and rock classics from the likes of Pixies, Guns ‘n’ Roses and Smiths bringing guilty pleasures out of your bedroom and onto the dance floor.

-Its themed quiz nights (Game of Thrones experts, unite!) and gig aftershow parties have added another dimension to the bar’s personality in recent times.
+Themed movie and quiz nights (Game of Thrones experts, unite!), as well as Comic Con and gig aftershow parties, have added another dimension to the bar’s personality in recent times.

-Newcomers to Manchester should certainly spend an evening here, where a night of fun and bad dancing is more likely to gain you friends than disapproving looks.
+Newcomers to Manchester should certainly spend an evening here, where a night of fun and bad dancing will gain you new friends, rather than disapproving looks.